ameek12/232_Project/README.md

 Ann and Luisa also visualized specific sensors over time at particular locations.
 Luisa specifically analyzed statistics of the numerical values, that ensured the robustness of the data.
 She also  implemented a  label encoding on  the categorical variables for machine learning purposes.
 Additionally, Luisa created an interactive plot of the US, displaying sensor, parameter, and location data.

+Shane Lin and Ryan Thomson worked together to code the first model (K-means clustering).
+Shane wrote code to pivot the data to split by parameter.
+Shane also wrote code to add an additional column to the dataframe that calculated the AQI score based on the parameter values and also another column that showed the category of AQI reading based on the calculated AQI score.
+Shane conducted the silhouette analysis and elbow method as hyperparameters to determine the best number of clusters to split the data into.
+Shane wrote the code for the K-means-clustering model and wrote the conclusion based on the results of the analysis.
+Shane also helped complete the writeup.